 Often there are several ways to do a task but only one of these ways is the most efficient use of resources.
 Any individual can choose to do things in their own preferred way and it may prove to be the best method.
-However, an organisation cannot rely on that method in case they take leave or move to another role.
-Also, that best approach remains the speciality of one individual and not within the organisation.
+However, an organization cannot rely on that method in case they take leave or move to another role.
+Also, that best approach remains the speciality of one individual and not within the organization.
 Over time, the skills needed to performance a task can become lost and the process of relearning is repeated.

 The Standard Work approach is established so that it is practical and useful to everyone and free of difficulty.
 Standard Work is also not perfect and is considered a living document that develops over time.
 But remember, standard work will die very quickly if it is ignored.